-The Student Doctor Network forums have served the pre-health and health professional community since 1999.
+The Student Doctor Network Forums have served the pre-health and health professional community since 1999.
 Thousands of members benefit daily from participation in our community.
-The success of SDN is due entirely to our members, both general members and volunteers.
+The success of SDN is due entirely to our members and volunteers.

 SDN Moderation Rules

 Moderators are foremost forum stewards.
 Their role is to help out newbies and make SDN a positive and welcoming environment for new members.
 Below are the core “SDN Mod Rules” that our team follows based on lessons learned from our history.